Northumberland Shore Region

 Don’t Miss Experiences

-- Cooking on the Farm with the Kilted Chef
+- Cook on the farm with the Kilted Chef in a hands-on cooking class that you will never forget.

-- Savour some maple syrup at Sugar Moon Farm
+- Hike through the sugar bush then savour some buttermilk pancakes and maple syrup at Sugar Moon Farm.

 Great Photo Spots